ufs-community/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

 Those compsets
 invoke physics suites that use or not an ocean-evolving parameterization depending on the initial data provided.
-See the Introduction for more information on the physics suites provided with the release and see the frequently-asked questions (FAQ) section for more information on compsets, physics suites, and initial datasets.
+See the Introduction for more information on the physics suites provided with the release and see the frequently-asked questions (:ref:`FAQ <faq>`) section for more information on compsets, physics suites, and initial datasets.

 * Details of available component sets and resolutions are available from the ``query_config`` tool located in the ``cime/scripts`` directory